HPAS

 SUB UNIT–2: Developments in Agriculture and Horticulture

-• Concept of organic farming, seed certification, rainwater harvesting, techniques of irrigation and soil conservation, and soil health cards
+• Concept of organic farming, seed certification, rainwater harvesting

-SUB UNIT–3: Tourism Policy and Sustainable Development in Himachal Pradesh
+SUB UNIT–3: Tourism Policy and Sustainable Development in HP

-• Tourism policy, potential, and initiatives in Himachal Pradesh
+• Tourism policy, potential, and initiatives in HP

 • Social, economic, and cultural implications of tourism

-• Environmental concerns of the tourism industry: Positive and negative effects, including climate change with reference to Himachal Pradesh
+• Environmental concerns of tourism (positive and negative effects)

-📌 Note: All topics/subjects under SUB UNIT–3 are relevant to the State of Himachal Pradesh.
+📌 All topics under SUB UNIT-3 are relevant to Himachal Pradesh.

 (Each optional has two papers, 100 marks each – total 200 marks)